How AI came to protect the LGBTQ subjects in HBO’s ‘Welcome to Chechnya’

 While homosexuality has long been highly taboo in the Russian republic, an alleged gay genocide sanctioned by the government attracted international attention.
 It also put a spotlight on the work of underground activists who have been risking their lives to help LGBTQ+ members in the region flee to other countries.

-It’s the kind of story documentary filmmaker David French knew had to be told in depth.
+It’s the kind of story documentary filmmaker David France knew had to be told in depth.
 But exactly how to tell it became a monumental challenge.

 “The first thing we spoke about when I reached out to the people in the shelter system was how could this be done without ever revealing that this was being done?”
-French says.
+France says.

 Welcome to Chechnya is a gripping portrait of the underground resistance safeguarding the LGBTQ+ community in Russia.
 Throughout the film, the stories of several victims intertwine to give a full picture of the persecution the community faces in Chechnya.

-To do that without jeopardizing the safety of the activists and refugees, French relied on clandestine filming techniques and, of all things, AI.
+To do that without jeopardizing the safety of the activists and refugees, France relied on clandestine filming techniques and, of all things, AI.

-Instead of blurring faces and distorting voices to protect identities, French landed on digitally swapping out faces using machine learning.
+Instead of blurring faces and distorting voices to protect identities, France landed on digitally swapping out faces using machine learning.

-“I wanted to see their humanity,” French says.
+“I wanted to see their humanity,” France says.
 “But I promised them I would find some solution that would allow them to invite us on their journey without revealing who they were.”

 The result is a truly innovative approach to maintaining a level of emotive storytelling without putting anyone in danger.

-However, it’s nowhere near what French originally envisioned for his film.
+However, it’s nowhere near what France originally envisioned for his film.

 Anonymous animation

-French says he initially promised his subjects that he would use rotoscoping to conceal their identities.
+France says he initially promised his subjects that he would use rotoscoping to conceal their identities.
 The animation process involves tracing over film footage frame by frame.
 It’s a technique that’s been used in traditional animated movies such as Snow White and the Seven Dwarfs but has also been stylized as an animation-and-live-action hybrid in such films as Waking Life and A Scanner Darkly.

-“Unfortunately, it just made them look like cartoon caricatures of themselves,” French says.
+“Unfortunately, it just made them look like cartoon caricatures of themselves,” France says.
 “We tried everything.
 We tried giving them enormous noses and enlarging their heads, but they still looked like them.
 And the more we twisted their features, it was failing on the emotional front as well.”

 Tap into Snap

-French then tried to take a page out of Snapchat’s playbook with filters.
+France then tried to take a page out of Snapchat’s playbook with filters.

 “We tried masks.
 We had a stagecoach robber mask.
 We had the Batman mask, the Ninja turtle mask—we had names for all of them.
-But they weren’t working either,” French says.
+But they weren’t working either,” France says.
 “And the technology wasn’t dynamic enough to allow the person to turn their heads and keep the masks on.”

 Digital face/off